aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-validation/_index.md

     // Set the operator
     validation.SetOperator(OperatorType::None);

-    // Set the in cell drop down
+    // Set the in‑cell drop‑down
     validation.SetInCellDropDown(true);

     // Set the formula1